ewertondevti/store-parts-exercise-main/README.md

 Runs the command npm i or npm install for install all dependencies.

+### `npm run api-start`

+Runs the script npm run api-start in another command terminal for start run the API.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the script npm start or npm run start for start the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\